modm-io/modm/src/xpcc/architecture/platform/devices/Readme.md

 A selection of the most important drivers are:

-	peripheral
+	driver
 	|-- adc
 	|-- can
 	|-- clock
 	|-- fsmc
 	|-- gpio
 	|   |-- at90_tiny_mega
-	|   |-- software
+	|   |-- generic
 	|   `-- stm32
 	|-- i2c
 	|-- spi
 	|   |-- at90_tiny_mega
 	|   |-- at90_tiny_mega_uart
-	|   |-- software
+	|   |-- generic
 	|   |-- stm32
 	|   `-- stm32_uart
 	|-- timer
 	`-- uart

-Notice the `software` folders.
+Notice the `generic` folders.
 These are available for all platforms and are automatically included.

 Also, notice how there exist two implementations for **spi** for the **stm32** and **at90_tiny_mega** platform.
 One is for using the dedicated SPI hardware, and the other is for the UART hardware in SPI mode, however, both conform to the same SPI interface: